vlachenal/webservices-bench/README.md

 MapStruct will generate implementation on compile time and implementations are closed to what you did in manual mapping ... so I don't think there will be any overhead.

 ## Results
-You can consult result for my configuration (Latop Core i7-4510U, RAM 8GB, SSD) [here](https://github.com/vlachenal/webservices-bench/blob/master/results.md)
+You can consult result for my configuration (Laptop Core i7-4510U, RAM 8GB, SSD) [here](https://github.com/vlachenal/webservices-bench/blob/master/results.md)

 ## Conclusions
+Don't use SOAP and don't use Dozer.

+SOAP has an really heavy overhead for serialization and deserialization.

+Overhead with Dozer signficant enough not to use it.

+According to operation, REST service has little overhead comparing to Thrift ... so you can choose one or the other according what you want to do (Thrift will offer structure control but is not used by many ; REST is ready to use on client side ...).
+Tests are not finished since I have to launch tests on Tomcat with native network library and compression.
+So conclusion may changed.

+For mapping, I will use MapStruct because it has no overhead compared to manual mapping and the library usage is easy.

 ## TODO
 By priority order: